mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 ### Install the `index-metatags` plug-in for Nutch and Solr.

 By default Nutch won’t pay attention to metatags in HTML documents.
-Adding this plugin allows meta tags to be filtered.
+Adding this plugin allows meta tags to be indexed.

 Grab a compressed archive of `hadoop-1.0.2.tar.gz` from an official Apache Hadoop source site: